nushell/nushell.github.io/book/aliases.md

 ## Persisting

-To make your aliases persistent they must be added to your _config.nu_ file by running `config nu` to open an editor and inserting them.
+To make your aliases persistent they must be added to your _config.nu_ file by running `config nu` to open an editor and inserting them, and then restarting nushell.
-Then run `exec nu` on linux/mac to reload your nushell or on windows just restart your nushell.

 ## Piping in aliases